jimhigson/oboe.js/writing/main/3_Background.md

 The JsonPath and XPath selector languages
 -----------------------------------------

+The problem of drilling down to the interesting parts of a message without tightly coupling to the format.

 Both the above difficulty in identifying the interesting parts of a message whilst using a streaming parser and the problem with tight